Awarded

 Tuesday, July 22, 2025

-Theme: PR for promoting Peace and Harmony
+PR for promoting Peace and Harmony

-This theme connects the work of PR and Media professionals with the needs of our society.
+This idea connects the work of PR and Media professionals with the needs of our society.
 We shall understand the society we live in.
 Our society is made up of many communities, cultures, ideas and beliefs.
 We live in a world where communication is fast, but our emotions and relationships are often becoming weak.
 Technology, no doubt, has brought us closer, but it has also created divisions.
 In such times, peace and harmony are not just ideals.
 They are the very essentials for daily life.

 We all know that Public Relations is a management function.
 It helps manage reputation and image.
 But, in fact, PR is about building strong relationships based on truth, trust and transparency.
 As communicators, we act as bridges between institutions and the public.
 We help people understand each other better.
 That is why we have a responsibility — not just to share information, but to build mutual understanding.
 Peace and harmony do not begin outside — they begin within us.
 A communicator who is peaceful inside will send a clear message and connect better with others.

-Ladies & Gentlemen, my association with Brahma Kumaris is more than 30 years.
+My association with Brahma Kumaris is more than 30 years.
 I was drawn close to it in 2004, because of Sister Sarala, the then National Media Coordinator of BKs.

-Brahma Kumaris organisation, as many of you know, has its presence in over 110 countries.
+Brahma Kumaris organisation, as many of you know, has its presence in over 130 countries.
 Apart from value based Education and promoting peace, its greatest contribution is teaching Raja Yoga Meditation, a simple and powerful technique.
 What makes this method unique is that there is no need for chanting, no need to close eyes and no fixed time or place.
 It is about being aware and calm at any time of day, while walking, while working or while sitting.
 This practice helps us stay calm, balanced and focused, even during difficult times.

 I must clarify that spirituality has nothing to do with religions or their regimens.
 While religion is a structured system of beliefs and a way of life, spirituality is about self-discovery and inner peace.
 It is a belief in the Creator and caring for His creation.
 It is a commitment to ethical behaviour and environmental stewardship.